 Notably, you can use pliers or tweezers to grab any leftover dirt or debris on the aquarium, especially in the hidden parts and corners.

-After resealing the lowest part of the aquarium, use a vacuum to ensure it is spotless.
+After resealing the lowest part of the aquarium, use a vacuum cleaner to ensure it is spotless.
 Get all the old sealant, dirt, and debris out of place.

 Small particles, mostly made of fish waste and dead plants, might get stuck on the spaces of a broken seam, and vacuuming can help remove them.